|(a) Recipient Rights.

 (H) affirmation that advance funds are needed in order

-(I) recipient must reimburse the department for any
+(2) Recipients must reimburse HHSC for any advance

-advance funds, and any portion thereof, that are not used for the
+funds, and any portion thereof, that are not used for the specific

 abuse or sexual harassment toward another recipient or passenger,

-contractor's employees, or department employees while requesting or
+contractor's employees, or HHSC employees while requesting or receiving

 tokens from loss and theft and must return unused tickets or tokens